fairshift/node-rhizome/_ Bring it back/README.Questions.md

 	  	cached rhizome are a compiled structure, which, according to permissions and requests, might need to have parts removed before returned to frontend

- #	Question: What if it was important to include related datasets in validation?
+ #	What if it was important to include related datasets in validation?

- # 	Question: Should each translation of a node have an entry of its own in its collection?
+ # 	Should each translation of a node have an entry of its own in its collection?

    	SQL: